Reenforcements/PES-Embroidery/LOG.md

 In version 1 of the .PES format, the PES and PEC sections contain the same data.

 I think I'm going to try totally skipping the PES section because it won't be needed for embroidering, which is the purpose of this software.

-These documentation pages I found have contradictory information XD.
-I'm just going to do my best and hope it works and doesn't end up breaking my machine somehow.

-I think I need a stitch visualizer like how Simplify3D lets you scrub through GCode.
-Working with this proprietary format is tough because documentation is just how much people have reverse engineered.
-If I make a visualizer, I can understand for myself how each stitch works.
-I think I can use pyglet to accomplish this easily.
-Either that or I'm going to delve into source code of software that interprets stitches (like the Python package that can generate PNGs from PES files.)

 # 11/6